MFauzanAP/Mechanism-Analysis/README.md

 - [ ] Ability to change the link lengths, ground angle, input speed, and mechanism position (open or crossed)
 - [ ] Path tracing of rocker linkage
 - [ ] Add slider to set input angle and automatically update mechanism
+- [ ] Show current angles, velocities, and accelerations in each of their plots

 ### Extra
 - [ ] Plots for omega and alpha values